Contract farming: Studies

 Numerous studies have been conducted on contract farming ventures and many are listed in the Food and Agriculture Organization's (FAO) Contract Farming Resource Centre.
 The Asian Development Bank Institute (ADBI) in Tokyo has conducted a series of case studies in selected Asian countries to assess the conditions for benefits to be achieved by marginal rice farmers.
 In Lao PDR, the research suggested that contracted farmers earned significantly higher profits than non-contracted farmers.
 This facilitated the transition of subsistence farmers to commercial agriculture, offering potential to reduce rural poverty.
 A study in Cambodia on organic rice for export assessed the effect of contract farming on farmers’ performance.
 This suggested that younger and more educated farmers with larger families and fewer assets were more likely to join the contract.
 However, farmers with access to good road communications often left the contract, indicating that contract farming had helped them to develop into independent farmers.
+In India, a 2023 study by the Asian Development Bank shows that contract poultry farming boosts the livelihoods of small-scale farmers producing for Suguna Foods Private Limited, one of India's largest poultry producers.
+Contract poultry farming reduces the farmers' exposure to risks associated with price fluctuations, disease outbreaks, and feed price hikes.
+The study also provides evidence that contract farming with multinational companies can improve the livelihood of low- income segments.

 A set of papers on the role of contract farming in promoting inclusive market access, published by FAO in 2013, covers contractual arrangements in Argentina, Bangladesh, Brazil, China, Honduras, South Africa, Tanzania and Thailand.
 The editors conclude that despite a preference for procurement from large farmers, factors other than farm size contribute to a company's decision and that contract farming will not, therefore, necessarily lead to the exclusion of small farmers from supply chains.
 Geographical factors are important, both in terms of how they impact on production and in terms of factors such as land rights, gender and ethnic relationships.
 The editors identify a gradual convergence in clauses and conditions used in contracts and note that the two most common contract provisions, those involving technical assistance and pre-financing of inputs, may be essential for small farmer inclusion.
 The publication considers the role of third parties, such as NGOs, in coordinating farmers.
 The editors also identify potential roles for third parties in providing independent quality certification and in certifying contracting companies in order to reduce the risk for farmers.